red-bin/chitickets/import-and-geocode/README.md

 # Import And Geocode

-This is a Ruby library to import the parking ticket database and the chicago addresses database.
+This is a Ruby library to import the parking ticket CSV and the chicago addresses CSV into MySQL.

 Once imported, it will standardize the ticket addresses and look up their lat/longs in the address DB.